 At the time we thought the weather would be a hindrance to her puppy-hood but it only brought us closer together.
-As we had carried her around during the dog chores we carried her with us as we drove the sled.
+As we had carried her around during the dog yard chores we carried her with us as we drove the sled.
 During short breaks on the trail we would let her out to stumble around the bigger dogs in the team.
-When it was time to go she would be gathered up in a parka and away we flew, her head poking out of the jacket with the wind in her fur, totally fascinated at the team running in front of her.
+When it was time to go she would be gathered back up in the parka and away we flew, her little head poking out of the jacket with the wind in her fur, totally fascinated at the team running outstretched in front of her.

 As her tiny legs grew we would let her out to run beside the team when the snow was deep on the trail and the dogs were slow to plow through.
 Her mind was always ahead of them on the trail but inevitably she would feel her legs tiring and would position herself next to us beside the sled runners, letting out a soft whine with every exhale of breath as a signal to lift her up.

 There she would rest, a happy wagging, dangling, limp puppy as the sled moved along.
 As soon as she caught her breath she would start squirming, her other signal for being let down.
 At a smooth straight stretch, she was lowered ever so gently until she could feel the ground and her legs started to move.
 As soon as she clicked into the rhythm and speed of the team we let go and off she went keeping perfect pace without missing a beat.